Identifiability in Dynamic Acyclic Networks with Partial Excitations and Measurements: Preliminaries and Dynamic Network Setup

-Based on the model setting in \eqref{eq:net}, a problem of interest concerns if all the dynamics of a network, i.e., parameterized transfer functions in $G(q)$, can be consistently identified from the external excitation signals $r$ and the measured output $y$.
+For specifying the notion of identifiability, we first need to introduce a network model set.
 Let $M = (G, R, C)$ be a network model of \eqref{eq:net} and

-be the network model set with parameterized models $M(q,\theta)$, in which all the nonzero transfer functions in $G(q,\theta)$ are parameterized independently.
-The network model set $\mathcal{M}$ including the information of a dynamic network including its topology, and the locations of actuators and sensors.
+be a network model set with parameterized models $M(q,\theta)$, in which all the nonzero transfer functions in $G(q,\theta)$ are parameterized independently.
+The network model set $\mathcal{M}$ inherently contains information on the topology of a dynamic network, as well as on the presence and locations of actuators and sensors.
 Then identifiability of the network model set is defined as follows \cite{bazanella2017identifiability,hendrickx2018identifiability,shi2020subnetworks,shi2020partial}. \begin{definition} Denote the transfer matrix

 Given the network model set $\mathcal{M}$ in \eqref{eq:modelset}.
 Consider $\theta_0 \in \Theta$ and the following implication